×

 Understanding Dog Kennel Cough

-Kennel cough, also known as canine infectious tracheobronchitis or canine infectious respiratory disease (CIRD), is a respiratory disease that primarily affects dogs.
-It’s caused by a combination of viruses and bacteria, with Bordetella bronchiseptica being the most common bacteria involved.
+Kennel cough, medically referred to as canine infectious tracheobronchitis or canine infectious respiratory disease (CIRD), is an infectious condition that targets the respiratory tract.
+It’s commonly caused by a combination of viruses and bacteria, with Bordetella bronchiseptica as the primary bacterial organism involved.
+Other contributing pathogens include canine distemper, canine influenza virus, and canine coronavirus, which inflame the trachea and bronchial tubes.

 What Are The Causes of Kennel Cough?